 Deciding on the optimum channels to reach your existing and prospect customer base is essential to drive results and opportunities for conversion.

-“Free” owned media includes website, email marketing, SEO and link-building, whereas paid promotion can entail the use of digital marketing streams including PPC, paid social, PR, sponsored content and native advertising.
+“Free” owned media is publishing content on your website, email marketing campaigns, SEO and link-building.
+Content can be effectively promoted to maximise conversion opportunities across most paid digital marketing channels, such as PPC, paid social, PR, sponsored content and native advertising.

 5. Measuring Success